 As Mister America, Thomson saw himself fighting for the spirit of America.
 He whistled "Yankee Doodle" and left behind red, white and blue striped feathers as his trademarks.
 His friend, Bob Daley, teamed up with him as the comical costumed crimefighter Fatman.
 Mister America went on to join the wartime All-Star Squadron like many masked heroes of that era.

 Thomson’s life became forever changed when President Franklin Delano Roosevelt called upon him to undergo intensive training to become a special commando and secret agent behind enemy lines.
-For this special mission, President FDR renamed Mister America "Americommando."
+For this special mission, President FDR renamed Mister America, "Americommando."
 The Americommando was assigned to masquerade as Nazi officer, Herr Otto Riker.
 His mission was to learn all he could about Nazi aims and information, sabotage Axis projects and aid Axis victims.
 His most frequent adversaries during this time were Mister Ito, a German/Japanese diminutive assassin, and The Queen Bee.
 Thomson worked for the Americans for several years behind enemy lines.
 His close confidant, Fatman, was left behind to continue the fight on American soil.
 Americommando operated successfully in both Europe and the Pacific during the duration of the war.

 In Thomson’s last appearance as The Americommando, he encountered Terry Sloan, Mr. Terrific during the bombing of Dresden, and the two teamed up to save innocent German civilian lives.
-After Thomson revealed to Mr. Terrific that there were no munitions factories in for the Allies to bomb, Thomson rushed into a burning building to save a small girl.
+After Thomson revealed to Mr. Terrific that there were no munitions factories in Germany for the Allies to bomb, Thomson rushed into a burning building to save a small girl.
 The building collapsed around him and he was never seen again.

 However, Thomson once again escaped death.
 Unknown to the rest of society, he would set-up an agency called Hero Hotline under the guise of The Coordinator.
 As the Coordinator, Thomson only communicated with the agency as a shadowy figure on a communication screen.
 The agency was set up to take on smaller missions from the common man and occasionally fought an odd super-villain or two.
 These were some very odd super-villains indeed.

 The first Mr. America is presumably deceased.
 How he died is still unknown.
-In recent years, at least two other men have adopted the Mr. America identity.

 Skills and Abilities